doctorfree/MusicPlayerPlus/README.md

 to stream Spotify with Mopidy, install and configure the Mopidy-Spotify extension.
 Learn more at https://mopidy.com/ext/

-To view the effective Mopidy configuration run the command `mopidyctl config`.
+To view the effective Mopidy configuration run the command `mopidy config`.
 This will display the full Mopidy configuration with passwords masked out so that you can safely share the output with others for debugging.